samlgithubaccount/BitsAndBots/README.md

 # Bits and Bots Project

 Welcome to the Bits and Bots project repository.
-This repository contains the source code for a web based platform in which young entrepreneurs can advertise their creations, workshops and fundraisers to the general public.
+This repository contains the source code for a web-based platform in which young entrepreneurs can advertise their creations, workshops, and fundraisers to the general public.

 This document will contain the steps for setting up the project workspace.
-These instructions are for the Windows operating system, the steps may vary slightly for other operating systems.
+These instructions are for the Windows operating system; the steps may vary for other operating systems.

 ## Project Setup Instructions
-### Install The Required Software
+### Install the Required Software
-To setup the project you will need Visual Studio Community 2022 or later.
+To setup the project, you will need Visual Studio Community 2022 or later.
 1. Navigate to https://visualstudio.microsoft.com/downloads/.
 2. Select the download button for Community.